Mastering Email Thread Testing: A Developer's Guide

 smtp_server.sendmail(sender, receiver, message.as_string())

-• Use email testing APIs to automate inbox checks and validations.
+• Use email testing apis to automate inbox checks and validations.

-• Manage authentication and rate limiting with email APIs to ensure reliable access.
+• Manage authentication and rate limiting with email apis to ensure reliable access.

 By integrating automation frameworks and tools, you can streamline your email thread testing process.
 Next, we will explore handling tricky edge cases and scenarios.